gadget-framework/gadget2/docs/userguide.md

     gadget -v
     gadget --version

-Starting Gadget with the -v (or -

--version) switch will display the version of Gadget that is being run.
+Starting Gadget with the -v (or \--version) switch will display the version of Gadget that is being run.

     gadget -h
     gadget --help

-Starting Gadget with the -h (or -

--help) switch will display a help screen, giving information about the various starting switches that can be used.
+Starting Gadget with the -h (or \--help) switch will display a help screen, giving information about the various starting switches that can be used.

     gadget -i <filename>

-Starting Gadget with the -i switch will give Gadget an inputfile file from which the initial values and bounds of any variables can be read (see Parameter Files, chapter [chap:param], for more information on the format of this file).
+Starting Gadget with the -i switch will give Gadget an inputfile file from which the initial values and bounds of any variables can be read (see Parameter Files, chapter [10](#chap:param){reference-type="ref" reference="chap:param"}, for more information on the format of this file).

     gadget -opt <filename>